shearhan/Autodits/README.md

 # Autodits
+TAKE NOTE: For the remediation feature, it only covers section 4 and 6 of the CIS benchmark, thank you :)

 This is the source code for my group's tool named Autodits.
 This is an automated audit tool for Linux.